 Getting care for symptoms and side effects

 GTD and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the tumor, an important part of medical care is relieving a person’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the tumor, an important part of medical care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with her physical, emotional, and social needs.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Remission and the chance of recurrence

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.